Ramsey-Tur\'an Problems with small independence numbers: Concluding Remarks

 \begin{problem} Given an integer $s$ and a function $f(n)$, what is $\RT(n, K_s, f(n))$, i.e.~the maximum number of edges in an $n$-vertex $K_s$-free graph with independence number at most $f(n)$? \end{problem}

 One obstacle to solving Problem~\ref{prob} is Conjecture~\ref{Ramsey conj}: it is not known if there is a jump of order $n^c$ between different off-diagonal Ramsey numbers, where $c$ is a constant.
-Conditioning on that Conjecture~\ref{Ramsey conj} holds, Theorem 3.9 in~\cite{BHS} solved Problem~\ref{prob} when the parameters are nice, such as $f(n)=\Q(p,n)$ and $s=1+(p-1)r$, for some integers $p$ and $r$.
+Conditioning on that Conjecture~\ref{Ramsey conj} holds, Theorem 3.9 in~\cite{BHS} answers Problem~\ref{prob} when $f(n)=\Q(p,n)$.

 \begin{theorem}[\cite{BHS}, Theorem 3.9] If $r=\lfloor\frac{s-1}{p-1}\rfloor$ and Conjecture~\ref{Ramsey conj} holds for $\ell=p$, then \end{theorem}